 In the last decade the British Columbia Ministry of Education has indicated an increasing commitment to including the First Peoples (or Aboriginal) perspectives of teaching and learning in British Columbia schools (British Columbia Ministry of Education, 2013-2014).
 Initial integration of First Peoples’ content into various curricula was initially intended to support the success of Aboriginal learners; however the principles that govern traditional First Peoples’ perspectives of teaching and learning have gained a more prominent place in the BC education system as educators are recognizing that they promote educational practice that is also effective for non-Aboriginal learners.

 Currently, the BC Education system is undergoing change.
 The process includes a move toward teaching and learning that is more responsive to the contexts and needs of the learners, and the explicit inclusion of what are termed “Core Competencies”.
 These are sets of intellectual, personal, and social and emotional proficiencies that all students need to develop in order to engage in deep learning and life-long learning.
 The broad categories includes more specific competencies: communication, critical thinking, creative thinking, personal awareness and responsibility, social responsibility, and positive personal and cultural identity.

-The value evident in First Peoples knowledge is also now being more formally recognized in the revisions of the BC curricula.
+The value evident in First Peoples knowledge has also now been more formally recognized in the revisions of the BC curricula.
 In an early document in the transformation process, the BC Ministry of Education indicated that “[c]urriculum writers need to consider the First Peoples principles of learning.
 The Ministry needs to ensure that First Nations ways of knowing are respected in all curriculum areas” (British Columbia Ministry of Education, 2012).
-As the FPPL gain prominence in discussions about education in BC, more and more educators are interested in developing a greater understanding of them, and what implications they can have for schools and classrooms.
+As the FPPL gain prominence in discussions about education in BC, more and more educators are interested in developing a greater understanding of them, and what implications they can have for our practice in classrooms and schools.